SaaS Personalization – Have It your Way!

 - Starred environments help you focus on the incidents relevant for you and ignore other “noise”.

-- Sorting is a great example for different users personalizing the product, as some will prefer to see incidents by severity and other by recency (timestamp).
+- Sorting is a great example of individual personalization of the product, as some will prefer to see incidents by severity and other by recency (timestamp).

 - Live vs manual mode allows the user to set whether he is willing to control the pulling of new incidents or let them flow into the feed automatically.